 THE CORE OF OUR WORK CENTERS AROUND INFORMATION-GATHERING, RESEARCH AND ANALYSIS, TARGETING INTERNATIONAL TRAFFICKERS AND TRANSNATIONAL CRIMINAL NETWORKS INVOLVED IN ENVIRONMENTAL CRIME AND OTHER SERIOUS CRIMES (ENVIRONMENTAL CRIME CONVERGENCE).

-THE AIM IS SUPPORTING THE WORK OF LAW ENFORCEMENT AND GOVERNMENT AGENCIES AND PROVIDING HIGH-QUALITY KNOWLEDGE TO VARIOUS STAKEHOLDERS, INCLUDING POLICY MAKERS, ACADEMIC INSTITUTIONS, MEDIA, AND THE PRIVATE SECTOR.
+THE AIM IS SUPPORTING THE WORK OF LAW ENFORCEMENT AND GOVERNMENT AGENCIES AND PROVIDING INTELLIGENCE TO VARIOUS STAKEHOLDERS, INCLUDING POLICY MAKERS, ACADEMIC INSTITUTIONS, MEDIA, AND THE PRIVATE SECTOR.

 As pioneers in the use of professional intelligence applied to environmental crime and crime convergence, for over a decade, Earth League International (ELI) has been at the forefront of utilizing professional intelligence to combat environmental organized crime.
 With a proven history of success, ELI identifies and investigates the most important environmental criminals and transnational wildlife trafficking networks globally, including their links to Transnational Organized Crime.